 The severe rough seas snapped the tow rope and she drifted helplessly.

-This was the beginning of her fateful demise as she washed up onto the beach on Fraser Island.
+This was the beginning of her fateful demise as she washed up on the beach on Fraser Island.

 Since this tragic ending, most of her interior was either salvaged or scavenged by others on the island.

-It is truly interesting to see all the memorabilia and read in depth about the Maheno’s history.
+It is truly interesting to see all the memorabilia and read in-depth about Maheno’s history.

 And what is even better is to actually visit this shipwreck.